 Ease of Use

-Getting started with these two platforms is different due to the way that they both operate and I will explain this in more detail below.
+Getting started with these two platforms is different due to the way that they both operate and this is explained in more detail below.

 Some hosts may do this for you but in most cases, you need to do this yourself.
 You will also need to get your domain name pointed towards your web hosting and also install an SSL certificate so that your site is running on the https protocol.

-Outside of the set up guide, the PrestaShop dashboard is well laid out and the headings in the sidebar navigation menu are clearly labelled as are any sub-headings (which appear when you click on the main heading).
+Outside of the setup guide, the PrestaShop dashboard is well laid out and the headings in the sidebar navigation menu are clearly labeled as are any sub-headings (which appear when you click on the main heading).
 It doesn’t take too long to figure out where everything is the dashboard.

 Getting started with Shopify is really easy to do, as it is simply a case of going to the Shopify website and signing up for their free trial entering your email address and creating a password.

-This only step missing from the guide is a prompt to set up your shipping method, which is a strange omission but overall the new set up guide is a definite improvement.
+The only step missing from the guide is a prompt to set up your shipping method, which is a strange omission but overall the new setup guide is a definite improvement.

 - Adding products